Search This Blog

 APRIL:-

-This year because of the scarcity and dearth of water, St. Mary’s High School had to reschedule all its programmes.
-For the first time in its history, they held the Annual sports in April instead of in October.
+This year, because of the scarcity and dearth of water, St. Mary’s High School had to reschedule all its programmes.
+St. Mary’s High School rescheduled the Annual sports to April instead of their usual October date, breaking tradition.
 Because of the precarious water shortage, all schools had to reschedule their holidays.
-A month's holiday was declared from the 15th of June to the 15th of May.
-There was a drastic drop in tourist traffic as the newspapers painted the situation critically.
+The authorities declared a month’s holiday from the 15th of June to the 15th of May.
+The newspapers’ portrayal of the situation led to a sharp decrease in tourist traffic.

 Colonial Houses of Abu